 Bringing health and wellness into your life

 - How can yoga – a practice utilizing movement, breath, and relaxation, provide results you’re not getting elsewhere?

 - What does current science and research say about pain, stretching, the immune system, the nervous system, neuroplasticity, and ageing?

 - Is moving well, and/or getting out of pain complicated?

 - Can anyone learn to do this?
 Learn to help themselves?

-These are some of the questions we’ll explore while learning simple tools to better manage your health and subsequently, your life.
+These are some of the questions we’ll explore while you learn tools to better manage your health and subsequently, your life.

 Read These 5 Posts First: What you may not know or have heard of (yet) and how it might help you.

 Whereas medical professionals are experts on bodies, you are the expert of your own body.
 At least, you can learn to be.
 Are you interested in bridging the gap or finding the missing piece between the two?

 - progress those who feel stuck with whatever they’re trying to ‘do’ in their life;

 - you learn to better observe your own movement and/or that of your students if you are a yoga teacher;

 - progress your (yoga) practice if you feel stuck.